 Logo and typography updates

-The logo already draws from an interesting history and physical icon, so I focused on refining elements to make the geometry more precise.
-I made this redesigned logo the centerpiece of a solid visual identity that better reflects the overall personality of the brand.
+The logo already draws from an interesting history and physical piece of architecture, so I focused on refining elements to make the geometry more precise.
+The redesigned logo becomes a solid visual identity that carries into the wine labels.

-Labels are printed on a simple brown paper with a laser cutout of the logo, placing emphasis on the wine itself.
+Labels are printed on a simple kraft paper with a laser cutout of the logo, placing emphasis on the wine itself.
 All of the wines utilize the same label base, but include a unique typeface that shows the personality of that particular varietal.

-The tasting menu is printed on brown kraft paper to create a casual, vintage feel.
+The tasting menu is also printed on brown kraft paper to create a casual, vintage feel.
 Additionally, this material holds up well to the inevitable wine spills in the tasting room.
-Carry-home bags are also made of a sturdy brown cardboard material to maintain a consistent appearance.
+Carry-home bags are made of a sturdy brown cardboard material to maintain a consistent appearance.

 To fit the laid-back atmosphere of the winery, I created a rubber stamp with a playful secondary mark that can be used for easy branding.
 The stamp adds an extra brand moment for bar snacks that are offered with wine tastings.

 Branded wood brings an additional texture to the urban setting, creating a warm and friendly place to hang out with friends for hours.